1 Legal and enforcement framework

 - a description of the transaction;

-- a description of the parties and their turnover (worldwide, in the EU and in Germany);
+- a description of the parties and their turnover (worldwide, EU and German);

 - their market shares, including the basis for their calculation or estimate, if the combined shares of all undertakings concerned amount to at least 20% within Germany; and